IN THE MATTER OF the Mortgage Brokerages, Lenders and Administrators Act, 2006,

 S.O.
 2006, c.
 29, as amended (the “Act”), in particular sections 38 and 39;

-On September 1, 2020, and by delegated authority from the Chief Executive Officer of the Financial Services Regulatory Authority of Ontario (the “Chief Executive Officer”), the Director, Litigation and Enforcement (the “Director”), issued a Notice of Proposal to impose an administrative penalty in the amount of $15,000 on CDCM for giving or assisting in giving false or deceptive information to another person when carrying on the business of dealing in mortgages in Ontario, contrary to section 43(1) of the Act.
+On April 20, 2022, by delegated authority from the Chief Executive Officer of the Financial Services Regulatory Authority of Ontario (the “Chief Executive Officer”), the Director, Litigation and Enforcement (the “Director”) issued a Notice of Proposal to impose two administrative penalties in the total amount of $3,000 on Gill as follows:

-An administrative penalty in the amount of $15,000 is hereby imposed on Canadian Development Capital & Mortgage Services Inc., for the reasons set out in the Notice of Proposal.
+Administrative penalties in the total amount of $3,000 are hereby imposed on Harvinder Gill, for the reasons set out in the Notice of Proposal.

-TAKE NOTICE THAT the Financial Services Regulatory Authority of Ontario will deliver an invoice to Canadian Development Capital & Mortgage Services Inc. with information as to where and how to pay the administrative penalty.
-Canadian Development Capital & Mortgage Services Inc. must pay the administrative penalty no later than thirty (30) months after the date of the invoice.
+TAKE NOTICE THAT the Financial Services Regulatory Authority of Ontario will deliver an invoice to Harvinder Gill, with information as to where and how to pay the administrative penalties.
+Harvinder Gill must pay the administrative penalties no later than thirty (30) days after the date of the invoice.

-If Canadian Development Capital & Mortgage Services Inc. fails to pay the administrative penalty in accordance with the terms of this Order, the Chief Executive Officer may file the Order with the Superior Court of Justice and the Order may be enforced as if it were an order of the court.
+If Harvinder Gill fails to pay the administrative penalties in accordance with the terms of this Order, the Chief Executive Officer may file the Order with the Superior Court of Justice and the Order may be enforced as if it were an order of the court.
 An administrative penalty that is not paid in accordance with the terms of the order imposing the penalty is a debt due to the Crown and is enforceable as such.

 Original signed by